 With this free PDF to Word converter, you can create, convert, edit, and even sign PDF documents.
-It works on Windows and Mac and has a full-feature word processor much like MS Word that gives you a great deal of control over the documents, text, and images you want to manipulate.
+It works on Windows and Mac and has a full-feature word processor, much like MS Word, that gives you a great deal of control over the documents, text, and images you want to manipulate.
 You can insert comments anywhere in your file, have someone else review and sign the document once it is ready, and easily share it with collaborators.

-With Nitro PDF converter, you can upload batches of files, but your converted files are emailed to you so you need to provide an email address to receive your documents.
+With Nitro PDF converter, you can upload batches of files, but your converted files are emailed to you so you will need to provide an email address to receive your documents.
 Also, it is only available as a 14-day trial, and you are restricted to five conversions per month.
-This is a pretty tight limit that seriously restricts the usefulness of the product, in addition to the fact that it only works on Windows.
+This is a pretty tight limit that seriously restricts the usefulness of the product, in addition to the fact that it only works on Windows OS.